-Before the discussion about how to face an interview confidently first, you just need to know about interviews, so Interviews are defined as “meeting of persons face to face, especially for purposes of consultation; Oral examination of a candidate for employment, etc.” An interview has now become an important criterion for the selection of all level Posts – Managerial, Executive, and officers, etc., in Government, semi-government, and private sector organizations.
+Before discussing how to face an interview confidently, you first need to understand what interviews entail.
+Interviews are defined as a “meeting of persons face to face, especially for purposes of consultation; oral examination of a candidate for employment, etc.” An interview has now become a crucial criterion for selecting individuals at all levels – managerial, executive, officers, etc., in government, semi-government, and private sector organizations.

 The Objective of the Interview: